 Traveling to New York – What about vaccination, children and the COVID-19 test?

-Now that vaccinated people can travel to New York again, every day I am asked questions about the vaccine, travelling to New York with children and the COVID-19 test.
-In this blog, I answer all questions.
+Now everyone can travel to New York again.
+But as I continue to receive questions about the vaccine, travelling to New York with children and the COVID-19 test, in this blog, I answer all questions.